juev/awesome-stars/README.md

 ## Haskell

 - [simplex-chat/simplexmq](https://github.com/simplex-chat/simplexmq) - ⚙️ SimpleXMQ - A reference implementation of the SimpleX Messaging Protocol for simplex queues over public networks.
 - [simplex-chat/simplex-chat](https://github.com/simplex-chat/simplex-chat) - 🚀  SimpleX - the first chat platform that is 100% private by design - it has no access to your connection graph!
-Join our iOS public beta 📱!
+Join our iOS and Android public beta 📱!
 - [kowainik/hakyll-shortcut-links](https://github.com/kowainik/hakyll-shortcut-links) - ✂️ Hakyll shortcut-links in markdown files
 - [haskell-hvr/cassava](https://github.com/haskell-hvr/cassava) - A CSV parsing and encoding library optimized for ease of use and high performance
 - [ChrisPenner/jet](https://github.com/ChrisPenner/jet) - A structural editor for JSON values